sassoftware/saspy/saspy/doc/source/troubleshooting.rst

 Troubleshooting
 ===============

-This chapter covers covers troubleshooting procedures with SASPy.
+This chapter covers troubleshooting procedures with SASPy.
 While we don't expect you to have trouble, there are some cases where you might not have everything working right.
 We've tried to provide an easy reference for diagnosing and fixing those issues here.